jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 However, there is a possibility that #gls("cfrp") particles could penetrate the collet material.
 Nevertheless, the goal is to achieve a satisfactory approximation of load distribution with as few collets as possible.

-Since the wing would likely be mostly free of collets over its initially assumed total length of $gt.tilde 7 unit("meter")$, it is unclear where bursting could occur, leading to a high risk that #gls("cfrp") particles could spread unhindered in all directions.
+Since the wing would likely be mostly free of collets over its initially assumed total length of $gt.tilde 7 upright("m")$, it is unclear where bursting could occur, leading to a high risk that #gls("cfrp") particles could spread unhindered in all directions.
 Appropriate distancing or the use of protective measures is therefore essential.
 Regarding the control system effort, it should be noted that after attaching the collets and mounting the load harness on the crane, operating the crane is considered relatively simple.
 Specially trained personnel is still required, particularly someone who monitors the correct positioning and proper attachment of the collets, as well as personnel familiar with crane operation.